Hello!

 Dear Daniel Radcliffe,

 Separation from the company and disbursement of the monthly salary are two independent things.
 Why these are being clubbed by your employer is not understood.
 Withholding the disbursement of salary without a valid reason is illegal under the provisions of the Payment of Wages Act.
-It is also illegal under the provisions of Factory Act or Shops and Establishment Act, as applicable to your company.
+It is also illegal under the provisions of the Factory Act or Shops and Establishment Act, as applicable to your company.

 All the best!